3 Strange & Wondrous Ways You Can Learn Poetry By Heart & Memorize Any Passage of Literature

 It also calls to my mind the Pink Floyd song “Wish you were here.”

-Most urgently, however (and this is the thing I twice referenced above that I told you I would return to), I want you to notice now in particular May Swenson’s relentless and relentlessly brilliant metaphor idea-development here — a strange but I think stupendously poetic idea — which she somewhere somehow got hold of and then opened up like a flower to show us.
-Reading it closely now, it struck me all at once that she turned it into something magical and immense:
+Most urgently, however (and this is the thing I twice referenced above that I told you I would return to), I want you to notice now in particular May Swenson’s relentless and relentlessly brilliant metaphor idea-development here — a strange but I think stupendously poetic idea — which she somewhere somehow got hold of and then opened up like a flower to show us, like a magical gift special to the poetic art.

 Your eyes are just